-AIPG National Annual Convention Meeting Policy
+AIPG National Annual Conference/Seminar Meeting Policy

 AIPG Bylaws (ARTICLE 3) stipulates that an annual meeting will be held to conduct the business of the Institute.
 The planning, organization, and conduct of the meeting shall focus on the business of the Institute, field trips, technical presentations, and social events.
 The Annual Meeting will be under the organizational and financial authority of AIPG headquarters.